 Fk=μkFN

-Where; Fk=static friction N μk=static coefficient of friction FN=normal force (N)
+Where; Fk=kinetic friction N μk=kinetic coefficient of friction FN=normal force (N)

 Acceleration is a vector quantity.
 Therefore, a turning car is accelerating even if its speed it constant since it is changing direction.
-This known as centripetal acceleration.
+This is known as centripetal acceleration.
 Since Newton’s second law states that the acceleration of an object is directly proportional to the force applied and dependent upon the mass, there must be a force on the car while it is turning.
 This force is the inward pointing centripetal force and is equivalent to the net turning force acting on the car.
 It is represented by the equation;

 FC=mv2r